-Our guide to this week's album releases also features the week's top new music videos from artists like Run the Jewels, Built to Spill, and Passion Pit, plus brand new streaming music from the likes of Toro Y Moi, The Mountain Goats, Drenge, SBTRKT, and more.
+Our guide to this week's album releases also features the week's top new music videos from artists like Blur, Bjork, and Death Grips, plus brand new streaming music from the likes of Muse, Metric, High on Fire, Yo La Tengo, and more.
 Read and Post Comments | Get the full article at Metacritic

 Apple unveiled a subscription streaming music service Monday that could be a powerful rival to online services such as Spotify and Pandora.
 Apple Music, available to users of iPhones and iPads on June 30 in 100 countries, includes a radio station with personalized playlists and a choice from millions of songs on demand.
 "Apple Music is really going to move the needle for fans and artists," said Apple's Jimmy Iovine.